mikedotalmond/web-audio/README.md

 There are a few presets, but no UI for selecting them at the moment... use the up/down arrow-keys to cycle through them.

-Currently only works in Chrome - you might get some odd sounds in Firefox, or nothing at all.
+Currently only works in Chrome.
+You might get some odd sounds in Firefox, or nothing at all.

 http://mikedotalmond.github.io/web-audio/